We’ll help you transition to Timeline, coming (like it or not) on March 30

 - Cleaning up your Timeline

 What do you think of Facebook’s change to all pages?
 Like it?
 Hate it?
 Let me know in the comments.
 John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.